fxnaranjo/datapower-mq/README.md

 ```

 ### 2.Preparing ACE(App Connect Enterprise) Environment
+- This flow is the simulated backend for the MQ Service.
 - Obtain the project interchage files from [here](https://github.com/fxnaranjo/datapower-mq/blob/main/ace/HTTP2MQ.zip) if you want to review and change the flow that acts as a backend service for the exercise.
 - Obtain the deployable ACE bar file from [here](https://github.com/fxnaranjo/datapower-mq/blob/main/ace/Datapowerproject.generated.bar) to deploy the backend service to your ACE environment.
 - The implemented flow have the following componentes.
   - MQ Input: Listens for messages in the DP_IN queue
   - Compute: Creates the response message and assigns the correlationID to the value of the messageID recieved, this is very important so Datapower is able to get the corresponding response message.
- - MQ Output: Send the response message to the DP_OUT queue
+  - MQ Output: Sends the response message to the DP_OUT queue

 ![ACE](https://github.com/fxnaranjo/datapower-mq//raw/main/images/aceflow.png "ACE")